Many AMD users are confused about whether they can use the AMD stock coolers on the Intel CPUs or not?

 If you’re looking for this same query, then you’re in the right place; after doing a ton of research, I am writing this article to answer your questions regarding this topic.

 So, Can you Use AMD Cooler on Intel?

-It is not that easy to put an AMD’s stock cooler on Intel.
+It is not that easy to put an AMD stock cooler on Intel.
 To do so, you have to check out a couple of significant factors, including- the mounting brackets, Screws, sockets, pins, etc.

 Facts you Need to Check before Putting the AMD coolers on Intel CPU.

-As I told you earlier that it is cumbersome to use the AMD’s stock cooler inside Intel CPUs & before doing this, you need to check these facts-
+As I told you earlier that it is cumbersome to use AMD’s stock cooler inside Intel CPUs & before doing this, you need to check these facts-

 Before putting the AMD stock coolers on your Intel CPU, you need to check whether your cooler comes with the mounting bracket or not.

-However, if you’re using stock coolers like- Wraith Cooler, Wraith Max, Wraith Prism, then these can easily be clipped onto mounting brackets.
+However, if you’re using stock coolers like- Wraith Cooler, Wraith Max, and Wraith Prism, then these can easily be clipped onto mounting brackets.

 To implement this, all you need is a mounting bracket adapter to provide positions for the coolers to clip onto.
 This bracket is screwed through the motherboard into the backplate, then the coolers clips onto the bracket.

 Moreover, suppose you want to use the aftermarket coolers on Intel CPUs.
-In that case, there is no need to worry about it because the aftermarket coolers are specifically designed to work with different types of CPU sockets.
+In that case, there is no need to worry about it because the aftermarket coolers are designed to work with different CPU sockets.
 These aftermarket coolers come with two separate mounting brackets, one for Intel & another for AMD sockets.